Heyitswilson/Math-In-Motion/README.md

     let r1 = this.radius;
     let r2 = particle2.radius;

-    //Reverses the velocity of both particles if their next position would be inside each other. if (x1 + r1 + this.vel[0] > x2 - r2) {
+    //Reverses the velocity of both particles if their next positions places them inside each other. if (x1 + r1 + this.vel[0] > x2 - r2) {
         this.vel[0] *= -1
         this.vel[1] *= -1